Already registered? - click here to sign in PATIENT ACCESS LOG IN

-It allows you to manage your appointments, prescriptions and health matters easily and at your convenience.
-All information that is sent to us via Patient Access is secure.
+Patient Access allows you to manage your appointments, prescriptions and health matters easily and at your convenience from wherever you are.
+All information is secure.
 Your personal details are encrypted and protected using the highest standard internet security, so it cannot be intercepted.
 Only you and the surgery are able to see this information.
-It is easy to register and straight forward to use by logging on with a username and password.

 - Order repeat prescriptions on the go and see the progress

-- Make and cancel appointments - (appointments available on-line mirror those available if you were to phone the surgery)(fresh appointments are released online daily at 8am)
+- Book / cancel appointments - (appointments available on-line mirror those available if you were to phone the surgery)(fresh appointments are released online daily at 8am)

 - Send private messages to the surgery (not for prescriptions or complaints)